coderdojobrixton/processing/README.md

 - You don't have give a variable a value straight away.
 - void draw()

-- Circle should be drawn in draw()
+- Default values are set in setup()
+- It's quite commmon to have default variables for things..

 - radians() function should be used inside arc() twice.
 Once for start and once for end.